 On October 27, 1876, 64 Commonwealth was acquired from Charles Allen and Charles Thayer by Charlotte Frances (Pinkham) Farnsworth, the wife of Edward Miller Farnsworth, They previously had lived in Revere, where they continued to maintain a home.
 He was a dealer in shoe findings

 They continued to live at 64 Commonwealth during the 1880-1881 winter season, after which they made Revere their year-round home.

 On February 23, 1881, 64 Commonwealth was purchased from Charlotte Farnsworth by Mary Fletcher (Horton) Pierce, the wife of Charles Wilder Pierce.
 They previously had lived at 11 Union Park.
 They also maintained a home, Sunnyside, in Stanstead, Quebec, where Charles Pierce had been born.

 Charles Pierce had been a dry goods merchant in partnership with his brother, Carlos Pierce.
 By 1872, he had become secretary and treasurer of the Atchison, Topeka & Santa Fe Railroad.
 He had retired by 1880.

-The Pierces continued to live at 64 Commonwealth until his death in April of 1889.
+The Pierces continued to live at 64 Commonwealth until Charles Pierce’s death in April of 1889.

 Mary Pierce continued to own 64 Commonwealth and lease it to others.
-On February 2, 1894, she transferred it to her daughter, Elizabeth Pierce.
+On February 2, 1894, she transferred it to her daughter, Elizabeth.